mthomps4/docker-compose-db/README.md

 ## Setup

-Note: If you are familiar with docker and want a single instance of a DB feel free to take a quick peak at [docker-compose.yml](./docker-compose.yml) and copy over what you need.
-This setup will enable you to setup and run, MySQL 5.6, 5.7, 8, and postgres either as a suite or as individual services (recommended).
+Note: If you are familiar with docker and want a single instance of a DB feel free to take a quick peek at [docker-compose.yml](./docker-compose.yml) and copy over what you need.
+This setup will enable you to set up and run, MySQL 5.6, 5.7, 8, and Postgres either as a suite or as individual services (recommended).

 We are leveraging [Docker/MySQL](https://hub.docker.com/_/mysql) and [Docker/Postgres](https://hub.docker.com/_/postgres) docs here.